songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 >I will be using your funds to fund DashNation content and I am super greatful (sic) some of you have such a good heart, regardless of this, I still have to make a point about how this type of attitude is being wasted in your community, you guys spend so much time arguing, shaming, bitching & trolling that you don't have anytime left over to actually grow your coin!
 It's craziness I tell you!

-#### The [reasons](https://bitcointalk.org/index.php?topic=1538753.0)?
+#### His [reasons](https://bitcointalk.org/index.php?topic=1538753.0)?
 (Irony is strong)

 >I just want us to succeed as a whole, I want to live in a (more) decentralized world where I'm not someone's corporate slave, and sadly Monerobros, you guys are helping ruin that entire idea with your tactless trolling and attacking of anyone/everyone in this space.

+>I for one don't see a point in all this infighting between coins

 >If you have to be rude to get your point across, maybe do more research on your point and come back with a better argument?

->I for one don't see a point in all this infighting between coins

 ### The Dash Guy's actions are not representative of the Dash community

 Some comments from the reddit.com/DashPay community condemning his behaviour:

+2WrongsNotRight

+>If no action is take in the next few days, I may consider refunding the XMR myself because that is the right thing to do.
+This PR move by /u/TheDashGuy is embarrassing.

 Hinnom_TX

 >Fellow Dash and Monero enthusiasts, as well as newcomers, please do what you can to avoid feeding the trolls.
 TheDashGuy is a known attention whore, just made himself a troll today for both Dash and Monero, and probably spawned a few more trolls with this stunt.

-2WrongsNotRight

->If no action is take in the next few days, I may consider refunding the XMR myself because that is the right thing to do.
-This PR move by /u/TheDashGuy is embarrassing.

 swinny89